🇵🇹

 🗺️Geography and Climate

-• Cima Corgo, with around 19,000 hectares of vineyards centred on Pinhão, is considered the Douro's qualitative heartland
+• Cima Corgo, with around 19,000 hectares of vineyards centred on Pinhão, is considered the Douro's qualitative heartland, housing the majority of the famous quintas

 🍇Key Grapes and Wine Styles

-• Vinho Verde whites are made from varieties including Alvarinho, Loureiro, Arinto, Azal, and Trajadura, typically producing light-bodied, high-acid wines often with a slight spritz
+• Vinho Verde whites are made from varieties including Alvarinho, Loureiro, Arinto, Azal, and Trajadura, typically producing light-bodied, high-acid wines, often with a slight spritz

 ⚖️Wine Laws and Classification